List of Asian countries by GDP (PPP) per capita

 This is a list of Asian countries by GDP per capita based on purchasing power parity.
 All figures are given in international dollars and are the latest estimates from the International Monetary Fund.
 Countries with contiguous boundaries that are partially (but not entirely) located in Asia are shown here in italics, but GDP per capita figures are given for the whole state.
 Dependent territories (not sovereign states) are not ranked, and are also shown in italics.

 List of Asian countries by GDP (PPP) per capita

+Below is a table of sovereign states in Asia by GDP (PPP) per capita in international dollars.
+Countries are ranked by their estimated 2025 figures.